sakethvardhineni/Accident-Analysis-and-Prevention/round1/README.md

  python main.py
  ```
  ## Issues experiencing and Solutions
-  So far, there are no issues, but we are still training the data to predict the results.
+  So far, there are no issues, but  we have preprocessed the dataset and splited the data into test data and training data , we are using

+  (are still training the data to predict the results.
 Also, the frontend part is not yet complete; we still need to add the CSS and a few dependencies.
-Also, once this environment is done, we are trying to implement it on Docker by building the image from this setup and hosting it on a server as a Docker container.
+Also, once this environment is done, we are trying to implement it on Docker by building the image from this setup and hosting it on a server as a Docker container.)